BoomboxAV/QSYS-Launcher/README.md

 ![Files in both folders error](screenshots/error_files.png)

 If you see this, manually sort out the situation in Documents\QSC.
-If this happens through normal usage of this launcher, pleasemake an issue / let Andy know!
+If this happens through normal usage of this launcher, please make an issue / let Andy know!

 ---

 ## Thanks To:

 - [Uwe Weissbach](https://github.com/UW-WMW), who developed the launcher this came from.
-- Zach Lisko ([mckay115](https://github.com/mckay115)), who developed and earlier launcher.
+- Zach Lisko ([mckay115](https://github.com/mckay115)), who developed an earlier launcher.